G'day

 This way of thinking guides how I study infrastructure and public service projects, and how I engage with practitioners, policy actors, and researchers.

-Starting from this position, my work concentrates on settings where governance choices are visible, contested, and difficult to reverse.
-Infrastructure and public service projects provide such settings.
-They involve long time horizons, multiple actors, and public scrutiny, which makes questions of responsibility, legitimacy, and trust unavoidable.
+From this position, my work turns to settings where governance choices are visible, contested, and difficult to reverse.
+Infrastructure and public service projects are such settings.
+They involve long time horizons, multiple actors, formal contracts, and continuing public scrutiny.
+In these conditions, questions of responsibility, legitimacy, and trust cannot be treated as secondary issues.
+They sit close to the centre of project performance.

-One stream of my work examines public private partnerships and related contracting models.
+One line of work examines public private partnerships and related contracting models.
 I study how risk allocation, performance criteria, and contractual flexibility shape behaviour across the project life cycle.
-Rather than treating contracts as technical instruments, I analyse them as governance devices that influence cooperation, opportunism, and adaptation under uncertainty.
+I treat contracts not simply as technical instruments, but as governance arrangements that influence cooperation, opportunism, and adaptation under uncertainty.

-Another strand of my work focuses on legitimacy, social licence, and public acceptance in infrastructure projects.
-I treat acceptance not as a fixed attitude or a one-off consultation outcome, but as an evolving condition shaped by how decisions are made, communicated, and experienced.
-This helps explain why projects that meet technical and regulatory requirements can still face persistent resistance.
+Another line of work focuses on legitimacy, social licence, and public acceptance in infrastructure projects.
+I do not treat acceptance as a fixed attitude or a one-off consultation outcome.
+I approach it as an evolving condition shaped by how decisions are made, communicated, and experienced over time.
+This helps explain why projects that satisfy technical and regulatory requirements can still face continuing resistance.

-A further strand engages with digitalisation and artificial intelligence in project settings.
-Rather than assuming technological improvement, I examine how project-level readiness and institutional conditions shape what data-driven tools can and cannot achieve in temporary and complex project organisations.
+A further line of work engages with digitalisation and artificial intelligence in project settings.
+Here, my interest is not in technological optimism for its own sake.
+It is in the institutional and organisational conditions that shape what data-driven tools can actually do in temporary and complex project environments, and where their limits begin to appear.

 Research briefs